Georgina Kennedy: Career

 On 3 August 2022, Kennedy won gold in the 2022 Commonwealth Games in Birmingham, beating England team-mate (and eventual bronze medallist) Perry in a semi-final and then beating Canada's Hollie Naughton in the final to become the first Englishwoman to win a Commonwealth squash singles title.
 Paired with Patrick Rooney and Lucy Turmel respectively, Kennedy also competed in the mixed doubles and women's doubles events.

 In May 2023, she reached the quarter final of the 2023 PSA Women's World Squash Championship, before losing to number 2 seed Nour El Sherbini.
 Also in 2023, Kennedy was part of the England squad that won the European Squash Team Championships in Helsinki.

 In May 2024, Kennedy achieved her highest world rankings to date: No. 5.
 In August 2024 Kennedy claimed her first British National Squash Championships.
-In May 2025, Kennedy was part of the England team that won the gold medal at the 2025 European Squash Team Championships in Wrocław, Poland.
+In May 2025, Kennedy was part of the England team that won the gold medal at the 2025 European Squash Team Championships in Wrocław, Poland and the 2026 European Team Championships in Amsterdam.